How to Work on Your Relationship During a Pandemic

 Surprises, Treats and All You Can Eats

-Nothing sparks romance than an unexpected treat, token of appreciation or compliment from your lover.
+Nothing sparks romance and connection more than an unexpected treat, token of appreciation or compliment from your lover.
 In these stressful times, these acts of love can be overlooked but are crucial to keeping the support and love active.
 What are her favorite treats?
 What does he enjoy the most?
 These are the questions that allow you to engage your partner and lift their spirit.

 You can send them meals from their favorite restaurant and have it delivered to their home for lunch.
 This ensures that your partner is eating, and you learn more about what foods they enjoy.
 You can cook at home, dress up as if going out to dinner, and recreate your favorite date with each other.